borjagamboa/Volunteering_App/README.md

 ![image](https://github.com/borjagamboa/Volunteering_App/assets/39519194/e208aab3-6572-4d6d-aa38-81dce828bf7f)

 I just wanted to share the code here for my personal record.
-It is very simple, a probably full of possible improvements.
+It is very simple and full of possible improvements.
 It worked though, and I am really proud of it.

 Very grateful to all the volunteers and to the power of Python🐍.